Aspen Logo

 Aspen Highlands- April 12

 From first chair until the last call, the locals bring the party for this one.
 Mismatched costumes, snow blades, and thrifted sunglasses are a must across the entire mountain on Highlands’ closing day.
-Cloud Nine is sure to be popping, Merry-Go-Round will have specials and a DJ (with rumors of a mechanical bull), and the Highlands Alehouse at the base of the mountain is the spot to be after you take your last Bowl lap of the year.
+Cloud Nine is sure to be popping, Merry-Go-Round will have specials, a DJ, and of course a mechanical bull, and the Highlands Alehouse at the base of the mountain is the spot to be after you take your last Bowl lap of the year.

 Aspen Mountain - April 19

 Props to you for squeezing all you can out of this season.
 You could recycle that Highlands closing day costume, but extra points for a second ridiculous outfit.
 Top-to-bottom slush turns will most certainly be in order on Ajax on Sunday, April 19—and be ready to dance at the Sundeck and sip on bubbly from 11am-3:30pm.
+If you're feeling crazy, take a turn on the Slip 'n Slide, style points awarded.
 It’s officially Aspen Snowmass’ last day, might as well go for it.
+The Silver Queen Gondola will be free for foot passengers starting at 12pm.

 Thanks again for making this season one for the books.
 Enjoy all summer has to offer, and we’ll catch you next year.
 Pray for snow!